Intuitive Foundation is pleased to announce the availability of funding to support Training and Education Research Grants for 2020.

 - Grants are awarded to principal investigators at their institution.
 If there are any changes in the principal investigator or group’s ability to conduct the proposed research, the Foundation reserves the right to reconsider the award.

-- Total costs may include no more than 20% indirect costs and the total budget, including both direct costs, indirect costs and any applicable taxes, should not exceed $60,000 USD nor $30,000 USD if a console and simulator loan is requested.
+- Total costs may include no more than 20% indirect costs and the total budget, including both direct costs, indirect costs and any applicable taxes, should not exceed $60,000 USD.

 - Grantees will be invited to present their work at our headquarters in Sunnyvale, CA (travel costs covered by Intuitive Foundation).